-RO systems can be installed under the kitchen sink which treats the water just before it exits the faucet or installed as a whole house system.
+RO systems can be installed under the kitchen sink, which treats the water just before it exits the faucet, or installed as a whole house system.
 This article reviews the most practical reverse osmosis systems for home use.

 Activated alumina, better known as aluminum oxide, is a compound found in sapphires and rubies but without the impurities that give these gemstones their distinct color.
-With its high surface-area-to-weight ratio, activated alumina has a very high capacity to absorb fluoride and is recommended by the EPA as an effective medium in removing fluoride, arsenic, and thallium.
+With its high surface-area-to-weight ratio, activated alumina has a very high capacity to absorb fluoride and is recommended by the EPA as an effective medium for removing fluoride, arsenic, and thallium.

-In order for activated alumina to be effective, the water must have pH of 6.5 or lower and for proper absorption to occur.
+In order for activated alumina to be effective, the water must have a pH of 6.5 or lower and for proper absorption to occur.

 While many fluoride filters use activated alumina as their primary medium for fluoride removal, it is important to note that activated doesn’t remove 100% of fluoride from water but reduces it to a much safer concentration – around 0.1 ppm.